trieb-work/nextjs-turbo-redis-cache/README.md

 ## Consistency

-Consiticency levels of Redis itself:
+To understand consistency levels of this caching implementation we first have to understand the consistency of redis itself:

-- Strong consistency: Redis executes commands in a single-threaded manner.
+Redis executes commands in a single-threaded manner.
 This ensures that all operations are processed sequentially, so clients always see a consistent view of the data.
+But depending on the setup of redis this can change:

+- Strong consistency: only for single node setup
-- Eventual consistency: In a master-replica setup
+- Eventual consistency: In a master-replica setup (strong consistency only while there is no failover)
-- Eventual consistency: In Redis Cluster mode:
+- Eventual consistency: In Redis Cluster mode

 Consistency levels of Caching Handler:
 If Redis is used in a single node setup and Request Deduplication is turned off, only then the caching handler will have strong consistency.